cms-sw/cms-sw.github.io/cms_coding_rules.md

 10. For a getter method, using the value name is preferred, e.g. `momentum()`.
 11. Do not use single character names, except for loop indices.
 12. Do not use special characters, except for "_" where allowed.
-13. Do not use "_" as ﬁrst character.
+13. Do not use "\_" as ﬁrst character.
 Only use it as the last character for class data member names, not local variable names.
-14. Do not use "__".
+14. Do not use "\_\_".
 15. Use clear and explanatory variable names.

 ## 3 -- Style Rules
-1. Do not indent pre-processor directives -- there should be no leading spaces before a directive.  (*)
+1. Do not indent pre-processor directives -- there should be no leading spaces before a directive.  (\*)
 2. Never change the language syntax using `#deﬁne`.
-3. Do not use spaces between a function or method name and its argument list, e.g. `foo()` rather than `foo ()`.
+3. Do not use spaces between a function, constructor, or method name and its opening parenthesis, e.g. `foo()` rather than `foo ()`.
+A similar style is encouraged but not required when brace initialization is used, e.g. `foo{13}`.
 4. Do not use spaces in front of [] or on either side of -> .
 For example, `vector[i]` instead of `vector [i]`.
 5. Separate expressions in a `for` statement by spaces.
 6. Use the same indentation for comments as for the block the comments refer to.